+C! (byte\xaddr --)

-- C! ( byte\xaddr -- ) Stores byte at xaddr.
-Pronunciation: "c-store" - C, (byte -- )
+Stores byte at xaddr.
+Pronunciation: "c-store"

+C, (byte --)

 Stores byte at the next available location in the definitions area and increments the definitions pointer DP by 1.
 An error occurs if byte is not correctly stored; e.g. if DP does not point to RAM.
 An error occurs if the C, operation causes DP to be incremented across the boundary between 0x7FFF (the last valid address in a given page) and 0x8000 (the start of the register area).

 Pronunciation: "c-comma"

-C@ (xaddr -- byte) Fetches the byte stored at xaddr.
+C@ (xaddr -- byte)

+Fetches the byte stored at xaddr.

 Pronunciation: "c-fetch"

-CALC.CHECKSUM (xaddr\+n -- checksum | n MUST be even )
+CALC.CHECKSUM (xaddr\+n -- checksum | n MUST be even)

-Calculates a 16-bit checksum for the buffer specified by xaddr and +n, where xaddr is the starting address, and +n is the number of bytes ( $0 \le +n \le 32,768$ ).
+This routine is headerless; its xcfa is stored at address 7FFC on page C. Calculates a 16-bit checksum for the buffer specified by xaddr and +n, where xaddr is the starting address, and +n is the number of bytes (0 <= +n <= 32,768).
 The buffer must not cross a page boundary, and n must be an even number of bytes.
 The checksum is calculated by initializing a 16-bit accumulator to zero, then adding in turn each 2-byte number in the buffer to the accumulator; the checksum is the final value of the accumulator.
 Using this routine provides a method of checking whether the contents of an area of memory have changed since a prior checksum was calculated.
 This routine is optimized for speed, and executes at less than 3 microseconds per byte.
+To access this routine, add the following definition to your Forth source code: